 “certain nine-month faculty members may be eligible for certain additional benefits such as modifying service requirements and extending the tenure-track probationary status.”

 In all circumstances noted above, actions taken under these policies should not affect decisions concerning tenure or other merit-based evaluations.
 Annual merit reviews are conducted according to job-related criteria, which are unrelated to those involved in the family care policies.

-Note: specific medical information should be excluded from the following agreements and should be maintained in a separate file either with the department or with HR.
+Note: specific medical information should be excluded from the following agreements and should be maintained in a separate file with the Office of Equity & Diversity.